Bachelor of General Studies, University of Calgary

 We really connected as a cohort during Induction Week, it definitely feels like the start of meaningful friendships.
 The cohort is always willing to help – they are extremely knowledgeable and resourceful.
 My syndicate group is also great.
 Not only do they help with the programme, they are also more than willing to help with non-MBA stuff.
 Being able to have access to this worldwide input is phenomenal.

 We use a range of tools to stay in touch.
 We use WhatsApp a lot for the day-to-day communication between ourselves and email when collaborating on assignments.
-The Hub is also useful as we use this to comment on course material and ask/answer questions.
+The Hub is also useful as we use this to comment on programme material and ask/answer questions.
 We also use LinkedIn and Skype occasionally.

 Using the Careers & Professional Development Service